Geriatric Sleep Disorder

 Personality and affective disorders can lead to poor sleep or subjective complaints of poor sleep.
 This can further manifest as early-morning wakefulness, a reduction of stage 4 sleep, and short REM latency, which is more pronounced in the older population.
 Bipolar disorders, schizophrenia, posttraumatic stress disorder (PTSD), and anxiety disorders can result in difficulty initiating and/or maintaining sleep.

 Older patients take an average of 5–9 daily medications, some of which can interfere with sleep and wakefulness.
 Sedative antidepressants (eg, amitriptyline) and sedative neuroleptics (eg, chlorpromazine, clozapine) can cause impaired performance and daytime drowsiness.
-Avoid amitriptyline in older people because of the anticholinergic effects and possible confusion.
-Beta-blockers, especially lipophilic compounds (eg, metoprolol, propranolol), can cause difficulty falling asleep, an increased number of awakenings, and vivid dreams.
+Avoid amitriptyline in older patients because of the anticholinergic effects and possible confusion.
+Beta-blockers, especially lipophilic compounds (eg, metoprolol, propranolol), can cause difficulty falling asleep, an increased number of awakenings, and vivid dreams; choosing beta blockers with lower lipophilicity (eg, bisoprolol, atenolol) is crucial to minimizing sleep disturbances.[39]

 The chronic use of sedative-hypnotics often confounds normal sleep-wake functioning because of drug-withdrawal effects or daytime drowsiness.
-The xanthines theophylline and caffeine are stimulants that increase wakefulness while they decrease SWS and total sleep time.
-The effect of caffeine can last as long as 8-14 hours and may be more pronounced in older patients because of decreased caffeine clearance with decreased liver function.
+Significant numbers of hospitalized older patients receive inappropriate sedative-hypnotic prescriptions.[40]
+Additionally, the xanthines theophylline and caffeine are stimulants that increase wakefulness while decreasing SWS and total sleep time.
+The effect of caffeine can last as long as 8–14 hours and may be more pronounced in older patients because of decreased caffeine clearance with decreased liver function.
 Furthermore, caffeine is present in many over-the-counter medications, including analgesics, cold or allergy remedies, and appetite suppressants.

 Other causes of sleep disorders in geriatric patients include the following:

-More than 50% of elderly people have insomnia.[30]
-Sleep disturbance or insomnia is the third most common patient complaint, ranking behind headaches and the common cold.
+As many as 50% of elderly people have insomnia-like symptoms.[43, 44] Sleep disturbance or insomnia is the third most common patient complaint, ranking behind headaches and the common cold.
 Approximately 15% of the adult population in the United States has insomnia of significant enough severity to seek medical attention.
 Of the US population, 1.7% receive a hypnotic prescription annually, and another 0.8% purchase nonprescription sleep aids.
 Fifty million Americans occasionally take some form of sleep medication.
+In one study of 649 adults, use of prescription sleep aids was found to be as high as 19%.[45]

 In addition to affecting quality of life, sleep disorders have been associated with increased mortality.
 Two primary sleep disorders that increase with age are obstructive sleep apnea (OSA) and periodic limb movements in sleep (PLMS).
 OSA can result in daytime hypersomnolence, systemic hypertension, cardiac arrhythmias, cor pulmonale, and sudden death.
 In a random sample of 427 older volunteers, 45% had PLMS, and they reported dissatisfaction with sleep, sleeping alone, and kicking at night.
-Yaffe et al suggested that older women with sleep-disordered breathing (SDB), characterized by recurrent arousals from sleep and intermittent hypoxemia, have an increased risk of developing cognitive impairment.[32]
+Furthermore, PLMS is associated with greater risk of depression, anxiety, and dementia.[48]
+Yaffe et al suggested that older women with sleep-disordered breathing (SDB), characterized by recurrent arousals from sleep and intermittent hypoxemia, have an increased risk of developing cognitive impairment.[49]

 Individuals should be made aware that obtaining 8 hours of sleep per night is not crucial.
-Sleep needs are individualized.
+Rather, sleep needs are individualized.
 Although one person may need 9 hours of sleep, another person may need only 5 hours.
-Also, the amount of sleep required may change with age.
-If a significant change in amount of sleep occurs but there are no disturbances in daily functioning, there shouldn't be a cause for worry.
+The amount of sleep required may also change with age.
+If a significant change in amount of sleep occurs but there are no disturbances in daily functioning, there should not be a cause for concern.
 When significant disturbances in daily functioning have occurred, it is important to identify the cause of the sleep disturbance and discuss available treatment options.

 A variety of treatment options are available for insomnia and do not necessarily include the use of prescription medications.
+For example, muscle relaxation therapy may be indicated.[53]
 However, if prescription medications are warranted, there are many to choose from.
 Certain medications should be avoided in the elderly population (see Medication).

 Experts suggest stimulus control,[54] which means using the bed for only sleep and sex.
 If people are used to reading or watching television in bed, they are encouraged to leave the bedroom and engage in a relaxing activity elsewhere until they are sleepy and ready to return to bed.